Featured Article from Software Licensing

 In a world where technology is rapidly moving toward the cloud, software developers are feeling a little left behind.
 Unless they focus on moving their solutions to hosted platforms and adjust their software licensing to reflect this new trend, opportunities may be missed.
 At the same time, partnerships are being formed to enable a new channel for revenue generation.
 When licensing isn’t respected, problems become legal.

-When the owner of the original software license is Oracle, chances are the provider wanting to make copies in order to support customers will run into problems if the proper permissions are not in place.
+When the owner of the original software license is Oracle (News - Alert), chances are the provider wanting to make copies in order to support customers will run into problems if the proper permissions are not in place.
 Such was the case in Oracle USA, Inc. vs. Rimini St., Inc.

 In this case, the U.S. District Court for the District of Nevada ruled Feb.
 13 that the software licensing governing Oracle enterprise software did not allow for third-party providers to explicitly or implicitly make copies in order to support or serve Oracle licensees.
 The court did, however, allow the service provider to seek application of the terms of the software license between Oracle and its licensees.

 The case made it to court simply because Oracle makes it a priority to protect its intellectual properties.
 Rimini Street Inc. competes with the giant in the software support market and serves a number of customers with licenses for Oracle software.
 Before Oracle licenses are updated, they have to be tested and verified in isolated environments.
 Both Oracle and Rimini offer this service for owners of Oracle licenses.